ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-submit.md

 ## Examples

-### Submitting a spark job - app on cluster
+### Submitting a Spark job - app on cluster

 In this example `/user/clsadmin/jobs/spark-examples_2.11-2.1.0.jar` is a file on HDFS.
+The example shows submitting a Spark job if your {{site.data.keyword.Bluemix_short}} hosting location is `us-south`.

 ```
 $ bx ae spark-submit --className org.apache.spark.examples.SparkPi /user/clsadmin/jobs/spark-examples_2.11-2.1.0.jar